How to Conduct Effective Soil Testing

 Soil testing is a key tool in fertilizer management.
-It reduces guesswork and helps in minimizing environmental pollution.
-When done and used properly, soil testing can save the grower money and increase crop yields.
+It minimizes guesswork and helps reduce environmental pollution.
+When done and utilized properly, soil testing can save growers money and increase crop yields.

 Soil test can determine parameters such as soil texture, pH, available nutrients, organic matter and salinity-related parameters.